Seven countries, ten cities, two weeks.

 This course provides the opportunity to see those technologies in action at some of the most successful organizations in the world.
 Students will have free time to explore each city on their own, as well as visit cultural attractions as a group.

 Class size is limited to 30 students.
-Any matriculated undergraduate or graduate student is eligible to apply, including students from other universities.
-Preference is given to iSchool students
+Any matriculated undergraduate or graduate student is eligible to apply.
+Preference is given to iSchool students.

 Students register for and take this three credit class during the spring semester.